-LOUISVILLE — Camille Hernandez, author of the upcoming book “The Hero and the Whore: Reclaiming Healing and Liberation Through the Stories of Sexual Exploitation in the Bible,” said during the most recent edition of “A Matter of Faith: A Presby Podcast” that “a larger conversation on sexual violence” has been made possible because of the #MeToo movement.
+Camille Hernandez, author of the upcoming book “The Hero and the Whore: Reclaiming Healing and Liberation Through the Stories of Sexual Exploitation in the Bible,” said during a recent edition of “A Matter of Faith: A Presby Podcast” that “a larger conversation on sexual violence” has been made possible because of the #MeToo movement.

 In “The Hero and the Whore,” Hernandez, who’s Black and Filipina and is a public educator and preacher as well as a writer, explores the stories of a number of biblical figures, including Eve, Hagar (here and here) the “dynamic” between Joseph and Potiphar’s wife, Leah, Jael, Rahab, Bathsheba and others.

 “We have to be able to look at [these Scriptures],” Hernandez said after the hosts had given listeners a trigger warning for the topics covered in the ensuing conversation.
 “I think of these Scriptures as a consistent set of cautionary tales of, ‘These are the ways people have messed up.’”